iamthefrogy/frogy/README.md

 - ✅  ~~Find live URLs on standard (80, 443) and non-standard ports (8080, 8443, 8888, etc.)~~

 #### Thanks to the authors of the tools used in this script.
+For crt.sh https://github.com/HackerUniverse/Reconcobra/blob/HackerUniverse-patch-1/crt.sh, this logic has been used.

 #### I planned to used it in one of the paid tools but soon realised that the tools I am using in this script are restricted for commercial license.
 I didn't check it in the first place (my bad).
 So Removed encrypted script, scrapped paid tool project, open-sourced this script.
 Script is very simple though.
 I may update it occassionally.

 Initial repo created - A few weeks back below date.
 Date - 4 March 2019, Open-sourced
+Date - 19 March 2021, Major changes

 **Warning:** This is just a research project.
 Kindly use it with caution and at your own risk. </br>
 Logo credit - www.designevo.com